phpbb-extensions/webpushnotifications/README.md

 ## Contributing

-Please fork this repository and submit a pull request to contribute to phpBB Media Embed PlugIn
+Please fork this repository and submit a pull request to contribute to this extension.

 ## License